Qiskit/qiskit-addon-mpf/README.md

 This package contains the Qiskit addon for multi-product formulas (MPFs).
 These can be used to reduce the Trotter error of Hamiltonian dynamics.

-This package currently contains the following submodules:
+This package currently contains the following main entry points for users:

 - `qiskit_addon_mpf.static` for working with static MPFs [1-2](#references)
+- `qiskit_addon_mpf.dynamic` for working with dynamic MPFs [2-3](#references)

 ----------------------------------------------------------------------------------------------------